Steam treatment is an effective home remedy to relieve sinus pressure. Turn on the shower in your bathroom, keep it as hot as possible and let the room fill with steam. Stand inside the bathroom with the door closed and, inhale the steam. This will not only help relieving the sinus pressure, but oth

 # Certain changes in lifestyle may also help in reducing the occurrence of conditions such as sinus pressure.
 Medical experts always vouch for the benefits that a fully ventilated house has, especially for people prone to sinus problems; sinus pressure in this case.
 Ventilation helps fresh air to circulate in the house, while getting rid of the stale air.

-The above home remedies usually work for mild to moderate cases of sinus pressure.
+The mentioned home remedies usually work for mild to moderate cases of sinus pressure.
 However, in the severe ones, wherein, the problem does not show any signs of retreat, you might require the help of over-the-counter medications, or more preferably, a physician's help.